 The Group operates the following policies:

-Code of Conduct – we strive to maintain the highest standards of employee conduct and ethical behaviour in delivering our services and managing our supply chain and the Group’s Code of Conduct clearly defines what is expected of our staff when representing the Group.
+Code of Conduct – we strive to maintain the highest standards of employee conduct and ethical behaviour in delivering our services and managing our supply chain and the Group’s Code of Conduct clearly defines what is expected of our colleagues when representing the Group.

-Recruitment and Employment – The Group will undertake all relevant pre-employment checks prior to staff being employed.
+Recruitment and Employment – The Group will undertake all relevant pre-employment checks prior to colleagues being employed.
 Throughout the whole recruitment process and into the employment relationship, we pride ourselves on providing a safe environment, free from inequalities, where employees’ wellbeing is supported by responsible and inclusive employment practices.

-We require our recruitment agencies to commit to the principles of fair and transparent recruitment processes in the provision of agency staff.
+We require our recruitment agencies to commit to the principles of fair and transparent recruitment processes in the provision of agency colleagues.
 We principally operate within an established framework agreement for the provision of recruitment services.
 Agency workers appointed are subject to a range of checks as a requirement of the framework.
 When we appoint agency workers outside of the framework agreement, the providers are subject to the established due diligence required of all suppliers.
-In addition, we will carry out our own audits through our employment agency checklist, intended to identify, amongst other things, any Modern Slavery practices or gaps in right to work checks,
+In addition, we will carry out our own audits through our employment agency checklist, intended to identify, amongst other things, any Modern Slavery practices or gaps in right to work checks.

 As an example of our commitment to fair employee treatment, the Group is committed to the Voluntary Living Wage promoted by the Living Wage Foundation.

 Safeguarding and training – The Group will raise and maintain colleague awareness of the risks of slavery and human trafficking through cyclical mandatory safeguarding training and briefing.

 We remain committed to the highest standards of quality, probity, openness and accountability and as part of this commitment provide a confidential reporting process for employees to report serious concerns about any aspect of our work which includes abuse or neglect of vulnerable people.